Philadelphia Workers’ Compensation Attorney

 - Lee Ciccarelli has extensive knowledge of the personal injury and workers’ compensation process and will use that knowledge to get the compensation you deserve.

-- At the Ciccarelli Law Offices, we will vigorously negotiate on your behalf and will be ready to take your case to trial if a fair settlement is not offered.
+- At the Ciccarelli Law Offices, our accident lawyers in Philadelphia will vigorously negotiate on your behalf and will be ready to take your case to trial if a fair settlement is not offered.

 - Lee Ciccarelli founded this firm on the principles of integrity, passion, and experience; all qualities needed to successfully help you through this workers’ compensation case.